 Lovelock

-During the 1840s and 50s, Big Meadows was an important stopping point for travelers, providing water before crossing the Forty Mile Desert.
+During the 1840s and 50s, Big Meadows was an important stopping point for travelers, providing water before crossing the dreaded 40 Mile Desert.
 In 1861, a small station and settlement were started by James Blake, which he later sold to George Lovelock.
 In 1868, the Central Pacific Railroad arrived, and Mr. Lovelock donated 80 acres of land for the establishment of a railroad station and townsite bearing his name.
 Lovelocks, as the town was first known, quickly became an agricultural and livestock hub, as well as an important shipping point for mines in the region.
 By 1900, over 1000 people lived in Lovelock and the town had a thriving business district, two churches, and a school.

 Main Street